Cyfrin/Updraft/courses/security/7-bridges/31-recap/+page.md

 In addition to this we dove deep into signatures, how they work and the vulnerabilities possible such as `Signature Replay Attacks`.
 We learnt the importance of restricting the use of signatures put on chain through a `nonce` or `deadline` to protect against their repeated use.

 We learnt that different blockchain are different!
 Surprising, I know! `EVM Equivalency` is not `EVM Compatibility`.
-We outlined a [**case study**](https://medium.com/coinmonks/gemstoneido-contract-stuck-with-921-eth-an-analysis-of-why-transfer-does-not-work-on-zksync-era-d5a01807227d) where overlooking this on zkSync resulted in 921 ETH being stuck because `transfer()` wouldn't work!
+We outlined a [**case study**](https://medium.com/coinmonks/gemstoneido-contract-stuck-with-921-eth-an-analysis-of-why-transfer-does-not-work-on-ZKsync-era-d5a01807227d) where overlooking this on ZKsync resulted in 921 ETH being stuck because `transfer()` wouldn't work!

 And, in the process we identified a bunch of new vulnerabilities like `gas bombs`, `unlimited minting`, `centralization` and the risks of `arbitrary code`.
 We learnt **a lot**.